 However, something wasn't right.
 I loved counselling but did not like to be in an office all day.
 In addition, there was not yet a body of evidence on the benefits of exercise for mental health issues, so my efforts to introduce these types of interventions were not warmly received.
 In my second year of graduate school, as I completed a hard workout in order to manage the daily stress of working with drug- and alcohol-addicted teenagers, I had an epiphany that I should combine counselling with physical activity.
 I had experienced firsthand the powerful effect that physical activity had on the mind - on stress and anxiety.
 As well, being active had a wonderfully positive effect on self-efficacy - self-esteem and personal agency.
 I wanted to use this tool to help others improve their lives.

 I spent my second year of graduate school studying, completing a social work internship, and preparing for my American Council on Exercise Personal Trainer Certification exam.
 It was a very busy time!
-Thankfully I finished my MSW, and as well passed my certification exam with flying colours.
+I completed my MSW, and passed my certification exam with flying colours.
 I promptly started Lifeline Personal Training, with the tagline "I'm the trainer who keeps you saner!"
+From the start, my objective was - and still is - to merge my social work training with the transformative capacity of physical activity.

 Just over a year later, something life-altering happened: While biking home one evening in downtown Toronto, I was hit by a taxi.
 I flipped over my handlebars and landed on my head - so hard that my helmet cracked in two.
 I learned a few hours later, on a hospital gurney, that I had broken a vertebrate in my neck.
 Miraculously, there was no nerve damage as the fracture was "distal" - away from - the spinal column.
 That being said, it was a Grade Four whiplash injury with extensive soft tissue damage.